loot/libloot/README.md

 You may also need to set `CMAKE_PREFIX_PATH` if CMake cannot find Boost.

+libloot relies on [a fork of yaml-cpp](https://github.com/loot/yaml-cpp) to support YAML merge keys in metadata files.
+To avoid accidentally linking against an installed copy of the original instead of the fork, libloot's build process does not support using `find_package` to locate an existing build of yaml-cpp (unlike its other C++ dependencies), and will instead attempt to download the fork and build it from source.
+To skip the download step (e.g. for offline builds), libloot can be pointed towards an existing copy of the fork's source using the `FETCH_CONTENT_SOURCE_DIR_YAML-CPP=<path>` CMake variable.

 ## Building The Documentation

 The documentation is built using [Doxygen](http://www.stack.nl/~dimitri/doxygen/), [Breathe](https://breathe.readthedocs.io/en/latest/) and [Sphinx](http://www.sphinx-doc.org/en/stable/).
 Install Doxygen and Python and make sure they're accessible from your `PATH`, then run: